Learn more about testing for Essential Services in the U.S. and Canada during COVID-19. See FAQs »

 Please note that an original marriage or divorce certificate can be provided to corroborate a name change between the two forms of ID presented.
 No photocopies, scans, or facsimiles of any documentation will be accepted.

-Reasonable accommodations: CBLE candidates will have the opportunity to request ADA accommodations only during the registration period from February 3 through March 2, 2020 for the April 2020 CBLE.
+Reasonable accommodations: CBLE candidates will have the opportunity to request ADA accommodations only during the registration period from August 3rd, 2020 through September 8th, 2020 for the October 2020 CBLE.
 CBP will inform applicants of their reasonable accommodation (RA) determination and communicate approvals appropriately for the exam location selection in the Pearson Vue system.
-Approved candidates will receive an Authorization to Test email containing the appropriate RA information and will be contacted by Pearson Vue via telephone to coordinate their testing location.
+Approved candidates will receive an Authorization to Test email containing the appropriate RA information and will be contacted by Pearson Vue with their testing location.
 Registrants seeking an accommodation should contact CBP at firstname.lastname@example.org with subject ADA request, broker exam, early within the registration process, with appropriate documentation.

-Withdrawals: While the Pearson Vue scheduling system may allow you to cancel your appointment, please be aware that any withdrawal request must go through CBP at email@example.com.
-If you wish to receive a refund of the CBLE registration fee, the request MUST be handled through CBP who will then make appropriate adjustments in the scheduling system.
+Withdrawals: While the Pearson Vue scheduling system may allow you to cancel your appointment, please be aware that any withdrawal request must go through CBP email@example.com.
+In order to receive a refund of the CBLE registration fee, the request MUST be handled through CBP and received by October 6, 2020.
 If you withdraw directly in the Pearson Vue scheduling system without a withdrawal request to CBP, you will NOT be reimbursed your CBLE registration fees.

 CBP invites the public to submit questions for possible use in future customs broker examinations.
 See Guidelines for writing questions for the customs broker examination.
 Please submit your questions to firstname.lastname@example.org.
 The SUBJECT line must read: Future Exam Questions.